dillon/guncontrolgrades_midterms/NOTES.md

-if yarn start or npm start gives error, try $ nvm use node
+if yarn start or npm start gives error, try $ `nvm use node` if that doesn't work, try deleting node_modules folder and running $ `npm install`

 # radio buttons
 each candidate is rendered as a radio button